gohugoio/hugo/docs/content/commands/hugo_benchmark.md

       --cacheDir string                     filesystem path to cache directory.
-Defaults: $TMPDIR/hugo_cache/ --canonifyURLs                        if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir                 Remove files from destination not found in static directories --cleanDestinationDirKeepDotFolders   Remove files from destination not found in static directories.
-Ignore `dot` folders in the destination
-  -c, --contentDir string                   filesystem path to content directory -n, --count int                           number of times to build the site (default 13)
-      --cpuprofile string                   path/filename for the CPU profile file
+Defaults: $TMPDIR/hugo_cache/ --canonifyURLs                        if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir                 Remove files from destination not found in static directories -c, --contentDir string                   filesystem path to content directory -n, --count int                           number of times to build the site (default 13) --cpuprofile string                   path/filename for the CPU profile file